ragnariock/waldo/app/README.md

 coverage report
 ```

+Testing coverage is at least 75% for app.py and detector.py.

 ## API Call
 If the app is running, a request can be made using the following:
 ```